chasinglogic/licensure/README.md

 ##### Files Configuration

-An optional list of regular expressions which, if specified, restrict what files this commenter applies to.
-This commenter will only apply to files which match one of the given regular expressions.
+An optional list of regular expressions which, if specified, restrict what files this commenter applies to after file extension has been taken into account..
+This commenter will only apply to files which match one of the given regular expressions AND has one of the listed file extensions.
 These regular expressions are tested against the whole file path including the file extension.

 Note that this works in conjunction with the `extensions` setting.
 The `files` option only serves to RESTRICT the possible files this commenter applies to